s-suraj-08/mycaptcha_detection/README.md

 # Captcha Detection
 Aim is to detect the captcha provided in the image.
 The image is first pre-processed followed by a CNN+LSTM model which predicts the characters.

+The readme provides the install and run instructions.
+Followed by the results and report.

 ## Installation
 Install the requirements in a new conda environment:
 ```bash